DRAGON QUEST Smash/Grow vocation system lead image

 What Is Known

-2. Weapon fit matters more than isolated class theory: the current vocation sources repeatedly connect class value to the weapon lane and party shell you are actually running.
+2. Weapon fit matters more than isolated class theory: class value depends heavily on the weapon lane and party shell you are actually running.

-3. Launch comfort and late ceiling can point to different answers: the repo’s cited vocation sources split between safer broad picks like Thief or Mage and higher-payoff later cases like Martial Artist once growth is deeper.
+3. Launch comfort and late ceiling can point to different answers: safer broad picks like Thief or Mage can be easier early, while Martial Artist is more of a later payoff case once growth is deeper.

-4. Support value can outrank raw damage in real play: move speed, safer range, stability, and healing all show up in source reasoning as legitimate reasons to favor one vocation over another.
+4. Support value can outrank raw damage in real play: move speed, safer range, stability, and healing are all legitimate reasons to favor one vocation over another.

 How to Use the System Without Wasting Progress